rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Neopythagoreanism: Tegmark.
 (2008).
 "The mathmatical universe". [^Tegmark2008]
     -   Mathematical Universe Hypothesis (MUH)
+-   Clearly Ed Witten is a platonist.
+Video: [How is mathematics truth and beauty?](https://www.youtube.com/watch?v=O3isFuQ2q2A) *Closer To Truth*.

 ![A visual proof that $\sum_{k=1}^{n} k = (n^2+n)/2$.](img/visual-proof-sum-n.jpg)